 Instagram is one of the best at this — and today I want to test a new feature called Instagram Carousels.

-It’s a really cool feature and many users are finding creative ways to display their products with the Instagram Carousel.
+Many users are finding creative ways to display their products with Instagram Carousels.
 So instead of multiple posts to show an event, product, etc you can do it in 1 post with many photos.

 This post for example from Sciencewows shows you how to make Rainbow Silly Putty just by swiping through the images.

-The Dallas Cowboys posted a cool and cute one of players holding puppies on National Puppy Day:
+The Dallas Cowboys posted a cool and cute carousel of players holding puppies on National Puppy Day:

-The idea many marketers believe is that by posting an Instagram Carousel you’ll increase curiosity of users and get them to swipe through the images, Like them more, comment more, etc.
+Marketers believe that by posting an Instagram Carousel you’ll increase the curiosity of users and get them to swipe through the images and engage more.

 If they do that then your account is more likely to show up for users according to Instagram’s algorithm.